0203 291 2907or click to email us

 The surf team were patient, great with the children and even managed to coax me to stand on the board.
 We thoroughly enjoyed the scenery and surfing somewhere different each day, giving us a real insight into coastal life.
 Mohammed really made the experience fun and diverse.

 The accommodation was clean, quiet and the staff very attentive at the coast.

 Riad Wo, really was WOW!
 A peaceful haven amongst the busy hassle and bustle of the city.
 Again the staff were attentive and always there in the background if we needed guidance, help or a mint tea.
 The children especially loved the pancakes each morning for breakfast!

 All in all a truly memorial trip.
 If you can pass on my thanks to all involved in making our holiday a superb experience.

-Joanna Johnson reviewing Morocco Family Holiday: Marrakech, Trek & Surf
+Joanna Johnson reviewing Morocco Family Adventure: Marrakech, Trek & Surf

 I have nothing but praise for both your company and the people that you deal with.
 My initial contact with Ben and Anna was wonderful, they are both friendly, helpful and were always ready with a comforting or helpful reply when called upon.
 From the get go I knew that I had struck it lucky in my dealings with Tourdust.